nikayou/LordzOfTheRing/README.md

 A high stamina allows to performs more attacks before being tired.

 ##### Strength
-A strong character will do more damages during attacks.
+A strong character will do more damage during attacks.

 ##### Resistance
 The chances of being stun while being comboed are reduced with a high resistance.